 Before you can make an informed decision about how your logo should look, or what your brand colours should be, or anything else, you’ve got to know what your brand is all about at its core.
 Its purpose, values, personality.

 The real first step of brand design: brand strategy

 You’ve got to have a brand strategy.
 A plan for how you’ll position your business and communicate its message.
 Check out this post for the how-to guide on creating a brand strategy (or if you want professional guidance and support, you can work with me and I’ll help you with it — learn more here).

 Using your brand strategy to design more effectively

 Your brand strategy will provide you with a way to make informed decisions.
 You’ll have clarity about the message you’re trying to send and the audience you need to send it to.
 That makes it far easier to make a choice about how your brand identity should look.

 Instead of getting stuck because “something doesn’t feel right” but not being able to articulate what, exactly, is wrong, you’ll be able to refer back to your strategy and use it as a framework to identify where a design is falling short.
 You can use your brand strategy to measure how well your designs are communicating the personality and values of your brand and whether it’ll match up with the expectations of your ideal clients.

 By starting with the basics and defining those core, foundational components of your business, not only does creating the graphic designs for your business become more effortless, it’s also much more fun and fulfilling!
 You’ll have a way to measure how well you’re doing and how close you are to coming up with the ideal solution.

-Download my free Branding Intro Workbook for a guide that will walk you through step-by-step through the process of defining a strategy for your brand.
+Download my free Core Brand Pillars Workbook for a guide that will walk you through step-by-step through the process of defining the strategic, foundational components of your brand.

 LOOKING FOR MORE CONTENT?
 TRY THESE!